New Moon on

 True anomaly ∠312.1°

-The true anomaly is ∠312.1°.
-At the beginning of the next synodic month the true anomaly is going to be ∠333.4°.
+The true anomaly of the Moon orbit is ∠312.1° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠333.4°.

-8 days after point of apogee on 21 July 2011 at 22:46 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 3 days, until the Moon reaches the point of next perigee on 2 August 2011 at 20:59 in ♍ Virgo.
+8 days since point of apogee on 21 July 2011 at 22:46 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 3 days until the Moon reaches the point of next perigee on 2 August 2011 at 20:59 in ♍ Virgo.

 Distance to Moon 376 353 km